biodash/biodash.github.io/content/codeclub/S05E01_pipes/index.md

 10 rows are printed to screen, and it says `… with 39,406 more rows` at the bottom: therefore, there are 39,416 diamonds that cost more than \$1,000.

-You can also get this number with code -- for instance by adding the [`nrow()`](https://rdrr.io/r/base/nrow.html) function to the pipeline, which will count the number of rows (excluding the header line) in a dataframe.
+You can also get this number with code -- for instance by adding the [`nrow()`](https://rdrr.io/r/base/nrow.html) function to the pipeline, which will count the number of rows (excluding the header line) in a dataframe:

 <div class="highlight">